Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries/Docs/ContentsLibraries.md

 ## Constants

-- `CommonContentDisplayTypes`: Hast constants for values that can be used with `IContentItemDisplayManager.BuildDisplayAsync` or `OrchardRazorHelperExtensions.DisplayAsync` to safely select the correct display type.
+- `CommonContentDisplayTypes`: Has constants for values that can be used with `IContentItemDisplayManager.BuildDisplayAsync` or `OrchardRazorHelperExtensions.DisplayAsync` to safely select the correct display type.

 ## Extensions